 Flexible Spending Accounts (FSAs) allow MIT employees to contribute a predetermined percentage of pretax pay to an account that is then used to pay for qualifying expenses.

-How have the CARES Act and other recent COVID regulations impacted MIT’s Flexible Spending Accounts?
+How have COVID-19 regulations impacted MIT’s Flexible Spending Accounts?

 Recent regulations allow employees to revoke an election, make a new election, or decrease or increase an existing Health Care or Dependent Care FSA election on a prospective basis only.
 Employees cannot reduce their election to less than what has already been contributed and/or has been reimbursed.